akaihola/darker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+NOTE: To ask for help using Darker, open a [Discussion](https://github.com/akaihola/darker/discussions) instead.
 title: ''
 labels: ''
 assignees: ''